-Having constant discomfort or pain can cause you to feel desperate.
+Cancer patients may feel desperate to stop any discomfort or pain they have.
 Keeping pain and other symptoms under control will help to:

 Assessment for depression includes looking at the child's symptoms, behavior, and health history.

-As in adults, normal sadness in children is not depression.
+As in adults, children with cancer may feel depressed but do not have the medical condition of depression.
 Depression lasts longer and has specific symptoms.
-The doctor may assess the child for depression if a behavior problem goes on for a long time.
-To assess for depression, the doctor will need the following information about the child:
+The doctor may assess a child for depression if a problem, such as not eating or sleeping well, lasts for a while.
+To assess for depression, the doctor will ask about the following:

 The doctor will talk with the child and may use a set of questions or a checklist that helps to diagnose depression in children.

 The symptoms of depression are not the same in every child.

 A diagnosis of depression depends on the symptoms and how long they have lasted.
 Children who are diagnosed with depression have an unhappy mood and at least four of the following symptoms every day for 2 weeks or longer:

 Treatment may be talk therapy or medicine such as antidepressants.

 Talk therapy is the main treatment for depression in children.

 Talk therapy is the main treatment for depression in children.
 The child may talk to the counselor alone or with a small group of other children.
 Talk therapy may include play therapy for younger children.
 Therapy will help the child cope with feelings of depression and understand their cancer and treatment.